-The archived honey collected through the NHMS Honey Monitoring Schemes will provide a uniquely n extremely valuable resource for researchers to apply for funding in areas and so will provide a resource for future research.
+The archived honey collected through the National Honey Monitoring Scheme will provide an extremely valuable resource for researchers to apply for funding in areas and so will provide a resource for future research.
 Based on consultations with beekeepers, the key areas we hope to workexplore in future on include:

 We have already undertaken pilot studies to can explore and develop new DNA based approaches, for the early detection of known bee diseases - bacterial (e.g. Foulbrood), fungal (e.g. Nosema) and viruses (e.g. Chronic Bee Paralysis Virus and Deformed Wing Virus).
 We hope to develop further these methods further in future.